kiba/Writings/for_science/timeline.md

 October 17, 2015 - Chapter 25 - Impeachment trials against the immortals ongoing.
 James Arcer testified.
 October 17, 2015 - Chapter 25 - Nagi Juri discussed the retrieval of Lala Hiyama and Nagate Tanikaze with Colonel Seii.
 October 23, 2015 - Chapter 26 - Saitou Hiroki testify in the impeachment trial.
+October 24, 2015 - Chapter 26 - The immortals are released from jail with the exception of Ochiai and Kobayashi.